Watch Donald Trump's 5 Most Brazen Lies And Claims He Made On TV Today — Fact Check Of Trump Convo With Press

 — Kyle Griffin (@kylegriffin1) June 15, 2018

-Repeating a claim that he made in a Fox News interview earlier in the week, and reported by The Inquisitr, Trump boasted about persuading Kim to release “remains” of U.S. soldiers killed in the Korean War — claiming that “so many parents” have pleaded with him to bring back remains of their sons.
+Repeating a claim that he made in a Fox News interview earlier in the week, and reported by the Inquisitr, Trump boasted about persuading Kim to release “remains” of U.S. soldiers killed in the Korean War, claiming that “so many parents” have pleaded with him to bring back remains of their sons.

-While Trump’s claim that parents of U.S. soldiers killed in the Korean War approached him to bring back remains of their sons is not impossible, it is to say the least, as The Washington Post put it, “very, very unlikely.”
-Citing population statistics from the early 1950s — the war was fought from 1950 to 1953 — The Post determined that the average age of a Korean War soldier’s parents in 2016 would be between 102 and 111 years old.
+While Trump’s claim that parents of U.S. soldiers killed in the Korean War approached him to bring back remains of their sons is not impossible, it is to say the least, as the Washington Post put it, “very, very unlikely.”
+Citing population statistics from the early 1950s, the war was fought from 1950 to 1953, The Post determined that the average age of a Korean War soldier’s parents in 2016 would be between 102 and 111-years-old.